THIS WEEK'S MOTLEY FOOL STOCK ADVISOR REVIEW (updated Sunday, February 28, 2021):

 Their Performance for the Last 12 Months

-Here's the most amazing statistic about the Motley Fool stocks over the last few years.
+Here's the most amazing statistic about the Motley Fool stocks.
 Regardless of what month you subscribed, as long as you bought all 24 stocks over the next 12 months you would have at least doubled your money.

 Now, no one knows for sure what the stock market will do or can guarantee that the Motley Fool next picks will be as strong beating the market, but our 5 years of experience gives us no reason to think otherwise.